444B/streamlit-analytics2/.github/CONTRIBUTING.md

 ```

 ### 5. Install Dependencies
 Install all necessary project dependencies.
-It is highly reccomended that if you are writing/editing code then to get the dev packages:
+If you are writing/editing code, it is **highly** reccomended that to get the dev packages.
+You will need them if you intend on contributing code.
 ```sh
 pipenv install --dev
 ```